 Photo: Rangan Datta Wiki / Wikimedia Commons / Image For Representation Only

-Mangal Mahadev Birla Kanan is one of the most magnificent Shiv temples in Delhi complex located near the Indira Gandhi International Airport.
+Mangal Mahadev Birla Kanan is one of the most magnificent and the biggest Shiv temple in Delhi, located near the Indira Gandhi International Airport.
 It is a prominent landmark known for its grand statue of Lord Shiva and impressive architecture.
 The centrepiece of the complex is the towering statue of Lord Shiva, standing at 100 feet, which is one of the tallest Shiva statues in India.
 The temple attracts a large number of devotees, especially during festivals like Mahashivratri and Shravan month when special prayers and rituals are conducted.

 Location: Shiv Murti Complex, Rangpuri, Near IGI Airport, New Delhi